Asian stocks climb, lifted by upbeat talk on China-US trade

 Energy futures were flat.

-Benchmark crude oil fell 1 cent to $53.30 per barrel in electronic trading on the New York Mercantile Exchange.
-It lost 36 cents to settle at $53.31 a barrel on Monday.
+Benchmark crude oil fell 14 cents to $53.37 per barrel in electronic trading on the New York Mercantile Exchange.
+It lost 36 cents to settle at $53.51 a barrel on Monday.

-Brent crude oil, the international standard, was flat at $58.96 a barrel.
+Brent crude oil, the international standard, declined 11 cents to $58.85 a barrel.

 Comments